-Mythical Creatures are found all around Thailand, but in many cases, foreigners to the country simply walk right past them in their sheer excitement as they gingerly make their way through the vast crowds at all the most popular places.
+Mythical Creatures can be found everywhere around Thailand, but in many cases, foreigners to the country walk right past them in their sheer excitement as they gingerly make their way through the vast crowds at all the most popular places.
 Hopefully, you are not one of them.
 Below is a list of all the most important ones.

-The Naga is a serpent-like protector of Buddha and often act as guardians against bad spirits.
-They almost always flank the walls of temples or the staircases that leads up to them.
-Many can be seen carved on roofs, doors, gables and windows.
+The Naga is a serpent-like protector of Buddha and often acts as a guardian against wicked or even evil spirits.
+They almost always flank the walls of temples or the staircases that lead up to them.
+Many you can see carved on roofs, doors, gables and windows.
 In some cases, they are multi-headed as seen in the photo above.

 The Kinnari appears in the form of a half-woman and half-bird.
 You will find some of these mythological figurines in small coves on the second level of the central prang at Wat Arun located beside the Chao Phraya River in Bangkok.

-The Hongsa is a swan-like figure of which a fine example can be viewed at the Royal Barge Museum in Nonthaburi in Bangkok.
-Not only is there a Hongsa figure perched proudly on the brow of the king's barge, but these mythical creatures can also be seen perched on the apexes of temple roofs in various other parts of the kingdom.
+The Hongsa is a swan-like figure of which, and an excellent example you can view at the Royal Barge Museum in Nonthaburi Bangkok.
+Not only is there a Hongsa figure perched proudly on the brow of the king's barge, but these mythical creatures you can also see perched on the apexes of temple roofs in various other parts of the kingdom.

 The Yaksha takes the shape of a grimacing giant statue often sporting brightly coloured faces.
-These spectacularly crafted figures tower above the entrances to a great many of the temple compounds in Thailand, of which some superb examples can be seen at the Grand Palace Complex and at Suvarnabhumi Airport in Bangkok.
+These spectacularly crafted figures tower above the entrances to a great many of the temple compounds in Thailand, of which some superb examples you can see at the Grand Palace Complex and Suvarnabhumi Airport in Bangkok.

 The Makara is an aquatic monster made up of part crocodile, part elephant and part serpent.
-Symbolising rainfall, temples depict these creatures on balustrades.
+This servant symbolises rainfall and several temples depict these creatures on balustrades.

-The Erawan is a three-headed elephant of which one of biblical proportions can be found in the almost fifty metre tall Erawan Museum in the town of Samut Prakan south of Bangkok.
-Other fine examples of these mythical creatures can be seen at the Sanctuary of Truth in Pattaya.
-Another example can be viewed on the central tower of Wat Arun in Bangkok and also in Chiang Mai in northern Thailand.
+The Erawan is a three-headed elephant of which one of the biblical proportions you can find in the almost fifty metres tall Erawan Museum in the town of Samut Prakan south of Bangkok.
+Other exceptional examples of these mythical creatures you can view at the Sanctuary of Truth in Pattaya.
+Another example you are displayed on the central tower of Wat Arun in Bangkok and also in Chiang Mai in northern Thailand.